aktsk/apk-medit/README.md

 ### How to Build

 You can build with make command.
 It requires a go compiler.
-After the build is complete, if adb is connected, it push the built binary in `/data/local/tmp/` on an android device.
+After the build is complete, if adb is connected, it pushes the built binary in `/data/local/tmp/` on an android device.

 ```
 $ make